tonylixu/blockchain/README.md

 }
 ```
 * Proof of Work: PoW is basically how new blocks are `mined` on the blockchain.
 In our implementation, the goal of PoW is to discover a number which solves a problem.
 We define the mathmatical problem as: The hash string of the last proof (from last block) and the new proof contains `4` leading `0`s. `sha256(last_proof+proof)[:4] == 0000`.
 This new `proof` number must be difficult to calculate but easy to verify.
-* Transaction: A transaction is a piece of information that contains at lest:
+* Transaction: A transaction is a piece of information that contains at least:
   * An input/sender address: Which address was used to send the coins.
   * An amount: The amount of bitcoins that will be sent.
   * An output/receiver address: The receiver's address.